 In June of 1997, the Blowfish Asian Café opened its doors to Seattle diners with rave reviews by food critics from Washington State to New York City.
 This “Asian bistro” delighted its fans with an eclectic assemblage of materials, objects and images combining classic Asian culture with popular entertainment and received local critic John Hintenberger’s coveted “Top Ten New Restaurants” nomination.

-The staff is young, friendly, knowledgeable and quick to the table.
+The staff is friendly, knowledgeable and quick to the table.
 Servers are more than happy to provide the indecisive diner with guidance and insight.
 The high volume of traffic keeps everyone on their toes, turning tables at a comfortable pace.

 The proximity to 3 major theater venues has taught savvy diners to come early before a performance, creating a early seating.
 The late-night hours are a popular draw as Dragonfish® serves late-night dinner and “happy hour” Tuesday through Sunday 2pm to 6pm and again 9pm to close.
 Monday Happy Hour is from 2pm to close.